Changing Habits One Step at a Time

 To summarize, the model presented by Prochaska and my own personal and clinical experience suggests that in making change it is wise to see where you are now, to start from there, to prepare to take gradual steps with appropriate support, and to keep going in the direction you have chosen.
 Any significant progress you make brings rewards, growth, knowledge, and skills.

 Ready to make positive changes in YOUR life?
-With counseling or life and wellness coaching, you can become an even better you.
+With individual counseling or life and wellness coaching, you can become an even better you.
 Dr. Durana offers expertise, support and guidance for all life changes and is located in Bethesda, Reston, and Washington, DC.